Berkeley-CS61B/website-fa23/materials/hw/hw2/index.md

 ## Due: 10/4/2023

+{% include alert.html type="warning" content="
+This homework is comparable to a project in length.
+Start early.
+You have been warned.
+" %}

 ## [FAQ](faq.md)

 Each assignment will have an FAQ linked at the top.
 You can also access it by adding "/faq" to the end of the URL.
 The